Bad presentations. We’ve all had to sit through them. Heck, we’ve probably all given one or two. I know I have.

 The common thread that ties all of these presentation annoyances is text.
 Audiences are very picky about the text found in presentation slide decks.

-In my experiences speaking at events over the past few years, audiences respond much more positively to presentations that use visuals in place of text.
+In my experiences speaking at conferences and in webinars over the past few years, audiences respond much more positively to presentations that use visuals in place of text.

 Audiences are more engaged, ask more questions, and find my talks more memorable when I include lots of visual examples in my slide decks.